WTCSC/the-meh-thematical-calculator-AlexT-3/README.md

 * Python3

 ### Testing:
-To ensure that your functions are working properly, navigate to the project directory and execute `pytest` The code should look like this if all functions are working properly:
+To ensure that your functions are working properly, navigate to the project directory and execute `pytest`.
+The code should look like this if all functions are working properly:
 ```
 ============================================================================================== test session starts ==============================================================================================